syncfusion-content/maui-docs/MAUI/Button/Migration.md

 ## Known Issues

-The gradient colors being used as a background are not functioning as expected because of a framework-level issue.
+The gradient colors used as a background are not functioning as expected because of a framework-level issue.
 This issue is specifically related to the incorrect rendering of gradient color on iOS and macOS when clipping a view.
+Refer to this [link](https://github.com/dotnet/maui/issues/18671) for more details.